tinymins/vue-transfer-dom.js/README.md

 <div v-transfer-dom="{ target: '.header', replace: true }"></div>
 ```

 Adding the replace modifier will transfer the node to, and replace the target instead of becoming the target's child.
-Please note that this modifier will only be valid when used with `target` param.
+Please note that this modifier requires a `target`, whether specified through the the argument or parameter.

 #### Enable